New Resource

 Topaz Dione deinterlace is definitely a step up from old-school methods: it makes videos watchable and more enjoyable for casual viewing or sharing.
 Still, if you’re a perfectionist or dealing with broadcast-level content, you’ll want to keep your expectations realistic—some visible interlacing may remain, even after AI cleanup.

-Best Alternative to Topaz: UniFab Deinterlace AI
+Best Alternative to Topaz Deinterlace: UniFab Deinterlace AI

 If you're searching for a solid alternative to Topaz Video AI Deinterlace, especially one that’s more affordable and beginner-friendly, UniFab Deinterlace AI deserves your attention.